VB 10

-VB 10 or Van Biesbroeck's star /væn'biːzbrʊk/ is a very small and very dim red dwarf located in the constellation Aquila.
+VB 10 or Van Biesbroeck's star /væn'biːzbrʊk/ is a small and dim red dwarf located in the constellation Aquila.
 It is part of a binary star system.

-VB 10 is historically notable as it was the coolest, least massive and least luminous known star from its discovery in 1944 until the discovery of LHS 2924 in 1983.
-VB 10 is the primary standard for the M8V spectral class.
+VB 10 is historically notable as it was the least luminous and least massive known star from its discovery in 1944, until 1982 when LHS 2924 was shown to be less luminous.
 Although it is relatively close to Earth, at about 19 light years, VB 10 is a dim magnitude 17, making it difficult to image with amateur telescopes as it can get lost in the glare of the primary star.

+VB 10 is also the primary standard for the M8V spectral class.

 History

 VB 10 was discovered in 1944 by the astronomer George van Biesbroeck using the 82 in Otto Struve reflector telescope at the McDonald Observatory.
 He found it while surveying the telescopic field of view of the high-proper-motion red dwarf Gliese 752 (Wolf 1055), for companions.
 Wolf 1055 had been catalogued 25 years earlier by German astronomer Max Wolf using similar astrophotographic techniques.
 It is designated VB 10 in the 1961 publication of Van Biesbroeck's star catalog.
 Later, other astronomers began referring to it as Van Biesbroeck's star in honor of its discoverer.
 Because it is so dim and so close to its much brighter primary star, earlier astronomical surveys missed it even though its large parallax and large proper motion should have made it stand out on photographic plates taken at different times.